 - Explain the recycling program to new residents.
 Identify the nearest recycling area to their unit.

-- Give them a recycling guide* and a reusable recycling bag* to collect and transport recyclables.
+- Provide residents with a recycling guide and a reusable recycling bag to collect and transport recyclables to community enclosures.

 - Remind residents on a regular basis about your community's recycling program through newsletters, posted flyers, door-hangers or at community events.